North London fresher’s attempt to start anew ruined as entire sixth form moves to Bristol

 after her attempt to reinvent her personality on arrival to Bristol was

 promptly scuppered after her entire sixth form joined her in her relocation to

 Hannah Holmes-Batterby, 18, was reportedly seeking a ‘fresh start’, but must now deal with the crushing reality of maintaining compulsory social ties with an averagely interesting group of people for three more gruelling years.
 The Whip caught up with Hannah to see how she was coping.

 “Some people have uni friends AND home friends.
 And they’re completely different groups of people.
 It’s not fair.”

-She continued, “how is anyone going to think I’m cool if there’s people around to constantly call out my lies?
-It’s pretty hard to pretend you’ve loved acid jazz since you were 12 when you’ve got Esme sitting next to you scrolling through pictures of the N-dubz concert you went to with her in year 9.”
+She continued, “how is anyone going to think I’m cool if there are people around to constantly call out my lies?
+It’s pretty hard to pretend you’ve loved acid jazz since you were 12 when you’ve got Esme sitting next to you scrolling through pictures of the N Dubz concert you went to with her in year 9.”